ManmeetxMann/OPN-Technologies/.adr/pdf-report.adr.md

 The library accepts html as a string, so we can generate the html using handlebars.

+For endpoints, we will use two GET endpoints in the enterprise service: /organizations/{orgId}/stats/report and organizations/{orgId}/stats/user-report.
+Both endpoints will accept the optional query parameters start and end, which will be ISO Datetime strings.
+If these are not provided, the default will be end: now, start: the start of the day 30 days ago.

+The report endpoint will additionally accept optional parameters locationId and groupId.
+These will be usable in combination, and neither is required

+The user-report endpoint will additionally accept a required query parameter userId and an optional parameter parentUserId.
+If parentUserId is provided, userId is the dependant id for the user with id parentUserId

 ## Consequences

 The PDFs will be available using node endpoints in the enterprise service.
 These endpoints will be authenticated so that only real admins can use them